"Not hard to see why it's England's longest running series, and today, we're showing all seven episodes."

 - Crime Traveller's only season lasted for eight episodes.

-- Red Dwarf consists of six series of six episodes each followed (after a short hiatus) by two series of eight episodes each, followed (after a long hiatus) by a three-episode special, and then (after a short hiatus) another six episode series aired in 2012.
+- Red Dwarf consists of six series of six episodes each (broadcast 1988-1993), followed by two series of eight episodes each (broadcast 1997 & 1999), followed by a three-episode special (broadcast 2009), and then another six episode series (broadcast 2012).
 This makes for an uncommonly mighty total of 61 episodes now, but spread over 25 years and counting.

 - Torchwood series three, Children of Earth, was five one-hour episodes forming a single serial, in comparison to the two Doctor Who length (13-part) series beforehand.
 Series 4, Miracle Day, was another single serial but this time ten episodes long.